nil0481/CakeStudio/README.md

 An Android Apllication using firebase as backend.

-E-commerce based app with json pareser.
+E-commerce based app with json parser.